Policy and Procedure Name:

 loss compensation award(s) is granted and/or paying but there remains an amount

-unpaid prior to the injured worker’s date of death, BWC shall:
+unpaid prior to the IW’s date of death, BWC shall:

 a.
 Pay scheduled